What are ITSM best practices?

 4. Automate Repetitive Service Requests

-High-performing IT teams deliberately reduce the volume of manual Tier 1 work.
+One of the highest-leverage ITSM best practices is deliberately reducing the volume of manual Tier 1 work.

 Common candidates for automation include: